Frequently Asked Questions

 You told me a redacted version of the record would be released.
 Why is it taking so long?

-What measures have been put in place to deal with the backlog of work created by the lockdown?
+What measures have been put in place to deal with the backlog of work created by the pandemic?

-Despite the challenges, we have already implemented new ways of working (agreements – MOUs) to account for the restrictions that remain in place, and we hope that this will help us to successfully conclude more FOIAs within compliance.
+Despite the challenges, we have implemented new ways of working (agreements – MOUs) that should help us to successfully conclude more FOIAs within compliance.

 We will continue to consult the guidance issued by Information Commissioner’s Office.